philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 ## Features

 - [#447] Map Exercises for Strength and Core classes when Class Plan information is available
+- [#453] Map Exercises from Movement Tracker + untracked movements in Class Plan
 - Added support for mapping several more Exercises from Peloton to Garmin

 ## Fixes

 - [#457] P2G fails with Ride Id is null (Just Run/Just Ride workouts)
+- [#463] Null reference exception when parsing some strength exercises (fixed in #453)

 ## Housekeeping